vijaysmetgud/QT-DevOps-AzureCloud-Trainings-Ajay/Kubernetes/k8s_Intro.md

    * This gives an ipaddress or name which can be accessed with in cluster
    * It is very important since if pod want to communicate each other then will use this service cluster ip address it is only for internal communication purpose.
    * ClusterIP Exposes the Service on a cluster-internal IP.
 Choosing this value makes the Service only reachable from within the cluster.
 This is the default ServiceType.
-   * cluster ip is accessible only withing in the cluster.
+   * cluster ip is accessible only with in the cluster.
-   * Refer Here for service manifest/yml file

 ![Preview](./Images/k8s76.png)

-* [Refer Here](https://github.com/AjayKumarRamesh/QT-DevOps-AzureCloud-Trainings-Ajay/blob/master/Kubernetes/Examples_Yaml/service/Cluster-IP/nginx-rs.yml) for replicaset manifest/yml files
+* [Refer Here](https://github.com/AjayKumarRamesh/QT-DevOps-AzureCloud-Trainings-Ajay/blob/master/Kubernetes/Examples_Yaml/Service/Cluster-IP/nginx-rs.yml) for replicaset manifest/yml files

-* [Refer Here](https://github.com/AjayKumarRamesh/QT-DevOps-AzureCloud-Trainings-Ajay/blob/master/Kubernetes/Examples_Yaml/service/Cluster-IP/nginx-svc.yml) for nginx-svc manifest/yml files
+* [Refer Here](https://github.com/AjayKumarRamesh/QT-DevOps-AzureCloud-Trainings-Ajay/blob/master/Kubernetes/Examples_Yaml/Service/Cluster-IP/nginx-svc.yml) for nginx-svc manifest/yml files

 * Refer below screen shot after we created the `service` manifest then we are able to access our pods within the cluster, that is inside the node nor container with ip address as well as name